 An improved feature since Excel 2007 are Excel Tables (previously known as Lists).
 The purpose of an Excel Table is to aid with managing and analysing data.

-Excel Tables allow for easier sorting, filtering and formatting and interpretation of your data.
+Excel Tables allow for easier sorting, filtering, formatting, formula writing and interpretation of your data.

-They have some features that I think are MAGICAL, so keep reading to see why you should be using them to save time and make your workbooks easier to use days, weeks and months after you created them.
+They have some features that I think are MAGICAL and will save time and make your workbooks easier to use days, weeks and months after you created them.

 NOTE: Excel Tables are not to be confused with Data Tables that can be used for what-if analysis.